Installation

 On Linux and MacOS platforms, these components are bundled together in the MESA Software Development Kit (SDK).
 Using this SDK is strongly recommended.

-If you’re planning on using the pymsg
+If you’re planning on using the pymsg Python module, then

 you’ll also need the following components: